ThePerfectComputer/FastWaveBackend/README.md

 # TODO

 ## Features
- - [ ] remove Result<..> from reader
  - [ ] be explicit with imports, remove exports as possible once FastWave is known to be fairly stable.
  - [ ] do a read through all the code
-    - make contents of src/types.rs all public
+    - make contents of src/types.rs public as necessary.
- - [ ] macro for getting line number when propagating errors
- - [ ] search for any ok_or's
- - [ ] search for any unwraps or any direct vectors indexing
- - [ ]
- - [ ] re-order all signal timelines as binary balanced trees with respect to timestamps
-       - support multithreaded re-ordering
- - [ ] looks into making a macro for filename and linenumber later
  - [ ] Print out git commit or release number.
- - [ ] Should be able to load waveform whilst viewing it live.
-       - could be quite challenging to implement for various reasons
  - [ ] Take a look at GTKWave parser to compare efficiency.
+ - [ ] Move part of the performance section to another markdown file.

 ## Repairs
  - [ ] make a custom date parser for possibly up to 18 different versions(that is, for each possible tool).